SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How do we make sure this trend continues?
 - Already having the trend is a good start.
 My seniors lacking adjes, and avoiding adjing themselves pushed the narrative that adjing was undesirable for me.
 Currently there is a trend of debsoc seniors voluntarily judging, which is nice and makes it look desirable.
-- I don't know how exactly to encourage adjing (because if you start outright telling everyone
+- I don't know how exactly to encourage adjing (because if you start outright telling everyone 'adjing is nice, do try it out', it looks like you're a scamster.
+Anything that is actually good doesn't need explicit endorsement.)
+- But what is definitely important, is avoiding discouraging adjing.
+Members of the debsoc have often made statements which ruin the narrative of adjing (me included